ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 Implementations that support racing protocols and protocol options SHOULD maintain a history of which protocols and protocol options successfully established, on a per-network basis.
 This information can influence future racing decisions to prioritize or prune branches.

+### Ranking Branches

+The transport system ranks brances in the order in which it will attempt to connect later.
+Ranking can be based on application preferences, expected performance, system policy, or other criteria.

+For example, a transport system can use Application Intents, defined in {{I-D.trammell-taps-interface}}, to rank branches in the following ways:

+* Traffic Category
+* Size to be Sent / Received: If the application indicates the size of the Content it expects to receive, the transport system can predict the completion time of the transfer on each of the available paths based on current performance estimates.
+It can then rank the path with the lower expected completion time higher, so for small Content where the download is latency-bound, the path with the lower latency estimate is tried first, while for larger Content which is bandwidth-bound, the path with the higher observed bitrate is tried first.
+* Bitrate to be Sent / Received
+* Timeliness: If the application indicates a preference for lower latency for the new Connection, the path with the lower latency will be ranked higher and thus tried first.
+* Cost Preferences: If the application indicates a preference to avoid expensive paths, such paths will be ranked lower.
+If the application indicates that it prohibits using expensive paths, paths that are associated with a cost will be purged from the decision tree.

 ## Branching Order-of-Operations

 Branch types must occur in a specific order relative to one another to avoid creating leaf nodes with invalid or incompatible settings.
 In the example above, it would be invalid to branch for derived endpoints (the DNS results for www.example.com) before branching between interface paths, since usable DNS results on one network may not necessarily be the same as DNS results on another network due to local network entities, supported address families, or enterprise network configurations.
 Implementations must be careful to branch in an order that results in usable leaf nodes whenever there are multiple branch types that could be used from a single node.